VarunWayakole/Food_and_Beverage_Industry_Insights/README.md

 To increase brand awareness and market share for CodeX in India.

 # Data Collection
-The data was collected through a survey distributed in 10 major Indian cities.
-The survey covered various aspects such as:
+<p align="justify">The data was collected through a survey distributed in 10 major Indian cities.
+The survey covered various aspects such as:</p>

   - Demographic information (age, gender, city)
   - Consumption patterns and preferences